SeanCarlson96/Score-Tracker/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This application allows users to check in on their favorite sports teams.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.